 Homeowners Insurance

-An insurance policy that protects the homeowner against both damage to a home and its contents from disasters such as fire, storms, etc; as well as against claims of negligence or inappropriate action that result in someone's injury.
-Most lenders will require homeowners insurance.
+Homeowners insurance protects a homeowner against damage to their home and belongings, as well as against claims for injuries that occur on their property.
+Most lenders require homeowners insurance.

 I